youyanggu/covid19_projections/path-to-herd-immunity.md

 - We count an individual as vaccinated after they receive the first dose.
 We assume it takes three weeks after the first dose for an individual to gain immunity.
 - We currently only model the rollout of two vaccines: Pfizer and Moderna.
 We are also factoring in the rollout of the single-dose Johnson & Johnson vaccine starting in late February/early March.
 More vaccines may be approved in 2021 (e.g. AstraZeneca), but the exact timelines are still unclear.
 We will incorporate additional vaccines as more data becomes available.
 - We assume a proportion of the vaccinated population already possesses immunity via infection.
 For simplicity, we assume individuals who already possess immunity from natural infection will get vaccinated at the same rate as susceptible individuals.
-- We assume roughly 60-75% of the US population (~225 million) will take at least one dose of the vaccine by the end of 2021.
+- We assume roughly 60-70% of the US population (~220 million) will take at least one dose of the vaccine by the end of 2021.
 This is higher than the ~50% vaccine coverage for the common flu.
 While this is a higher proportion than [current surveys](https://delphi.cmu.edu/covidcast/survey-results/) imply, the overall trend of vaccine acceptance may trend upwards over time.
 - We assume the majority of individuals (but not all) will receive the second dose.
-- We assume the general population will begin receiving vaccinations in late spring/early summer (Apr-Jun 2021).
+- We assume the general population will begin receiving vaccinations in late spring (Apr-May 2021).
 - We assume children will begin receiving vaccinations in summer or fall 2021.
 It is possible that a vaccine for the youngest age group (ages 0-5) will not be available in 2021.
 - We assume a 85% vaccine efficacy (changed from 90% on Feb 4, 2021 and 85% on Jan 21, 2021).
 Hence, if 100 individuals are vaccinated, we assume 85 will develop immunity and 15 will not.
 While the trial data for Pfizer and Moderna demonstrate ~95% efficacy, we believe that the efficacy in the general population will be slightly lower, mainly due to the fact that a non-insignificant proportion of the population may miss the second vaccine dose.
 We are also workign to better incorporate the efficacy of the J&J vaccine, pending more data.
 - We assume the vaccine is effective on the new B.1.17 SARS-CoV-2 variant (preliminary research [here](https://www.biorxiv.org/content/10.1101/2021.01.18.426984v1) and [here](https://www.biorxiv.org/content/10.1101/2021.01.15.426911v1)).